whyboris/utilitarianism.net/instructions/README.md

 ### Bibliography

-For our _Spanish_ version of the website, we use this functionality:
+For our _Spanish_ version of the website, we generate citations with `hugo-cite` automatically, but we need the `bib` file:

 Copy [stable.bib](https://github.com/tlon-team/babel-refs/tree/main/bib) to your computer and use `pandoc` to convert `stable.bib` to `bib.json` with this command: